workflowhub-eu/about/Workflow-RO-Crate/index.md

 WorkflowHub currently supports CWL, Galaxy, KNIME and Nextflow workflow types.

-To ensure compatibility, please include one of the following in the RO Crate metadata, and refer to it from the _Main Workflow_'s `programmingLanguage`.
+To ensure compatibility, please include one of the following in the RO-Crate metadata, and refer to it from the _Main Workflow_'s `programmingLanguage`.

 #### CWL
 ```json